-Which of your designs are you most proud of?
+Which of your makes/designs are you most proud of?

 What is your usual process of designing?

-OK- time for some pop culture!
-Any favorite movie you would like to recommend?
+Time for pop culture!
+Any favorite song, book or movie you would like to recommend?

-Share a funny or interesting story that happened to you recently
+Care to share a funny story that happened to you recently?

 Finally, pay it forward - your shoutout to a fellow Ribblr